 CDMA is also a more restrictive type of network—while you can unlock an AT&T phone and take it to T-Mobile, you can’t unlock a Verizon phone and take it to Sprint, as Sprint’s CDMA network will reject the phone.

 Luckily, most of the world has chosen the less-restrictive GSM standard.
 Before you consider unlocking a phone and taking it to another carrier, ensure that your phone will actually be capable of functioning on that carrier’s network.

 The CDMA/GSM difference is a legitimate technical barrier to moving phones between carriers.
 However, there are also artificial barriers.
 Carriers “lock” phones to make them only function on that carrier’s network.

 For example, let’s say you walk into AT&T and pick up any smartphone on contract.
-That phone will then function on AT&T’s network, but if you try to place a T-Mobile SIM card into the phone and switch to T-Mobile’s network, the phone will reject the T-Mobile SIM card.
-There’s no legitimate technical reason for this — it’s compatible — but the AT&T phone is “locked” to AT&T’s network and will only accept AT&T SIM cards.
+That phone then functions on AT&T’s network, but if you try to place a T-Mobile SIM card into the phone and switch to T-Mobile’s network, the phone will reject the T-Mobile SIM card.
+There’s no legitimate technical reason for this—it’s compatible—but the AT&T phone is “locked” to AT&T’s network and only accepts AT&T SIM cards.

-This would also get in your way if you were travelling and wished to use a local carrier in the country you were visiting rather than paying expensive roaming fees — your locked phone would reject anything but an AT&T SIM card.
+This artificial locking would also get in your way if you were travelling and wanted to use a local carrier in the country you were visiting rather than paying expensive roaming fees.
+Your locked phone would reject anything but an AT&T SIM card.

 Why Are Phones Locked?